Mizoram Board of School Education

 The Mizoram Board of School Education (MBSE) is an autonomous governmental body for academic administration in Mizoram, India, having its jurisdiction from elementary to higher secondary education.
 It was established by the Government of Mizoram (then the Union Territory of India) in 1975 by the Mizoram Board of School Education Act.
 It has the power to regulate, supervise and control school education in Mizoram.
 Its primary function is to prepare academic programmes and organise examinations, especially for state level High School Leaving Certificate (HSLC) and Higher Secondary School Leaving Certificate (HSSLC).
 From 2012, the board also conducts State Technical Entrance Examination (STEE) for entry into technical courses such as engineering, medicine, veterinary science, pharmacy, nursing, homoeopathy, and dentistry.

 In March 2012, Rev Dr Lalchungnunga, a retired principal of Serampore College, became the chairman.

 History

 The Mizoram Board of School Education was established in 1975 by the MBSE Act.
 The act was approved by the Legislative Assembly of the Mizoram Union Territory, at that time the administrative head was the Chief Executive Member Ch.
 Chhunga.
-The board as an autonous authority in education started functioning on 2 December 1976.
+The board as an autonomous authority in education started functioning on 2 December 1976.